broadinstitute/juniper/README.md

 Then go to `localhost:3000`

 ##### Participant API (api-participant module)
-In intelliJ, you can either run ApiParticipantApp (from the api-participant module) directly, or execute the "bootRun" gradle task.
+In intelliJ, you can either run ApiParticipantApp directly (use the Run menu to choose ApiParticipantApp), or execute the "bootRun" gradle task.
 In basic development mode, this will only serve the API, not the frontend assets.

 ##### Participant UI (ui-participant module)